milvus-io/milvus-docs/site/en/integrations/integrate_with_voyageai.md

 ---
-id: integrate_with_openai.md
+id: integrate_with_voyageai.md
-summary: This page discusses vector database integration with OpenAI's embedding API.
+summary: This page discusses vector database integration with VoyageAI's embedding API.
 ---

 # Similarity Search with Milvus and VoyageAI